 Our BH16 (Poole, Dorset) address is definitely our most flexible.
-You can use it as a Parcel Forwarding Address; Registered Office Address; Directors Service Address; and as a Prime Street Address.
+You can use it as a Parcel Forwarding Address; Registered Office Address; Directors Service Address; and as a Street Address.
 It's a popular option with many of our clients who don't need the prestige of a London address, what's more it's the cheapest of the bunch.

 About UK Postbox